-Although highly intelligent, Pharaoh Hounds aren’t particularly obedient in the sense that they are independently minded and won’t just do something because you ask.
-To get the most out of a Pharaoh Hound, training must be creative and fun.
-Make it a game and use positive methods with plenty of treats and toys or play as rewards and watch your Pharaoh Hound to thrive.
+Although highly intelligent, Pharaoh Hounds aren’t particularly obedient in the sense that they are independent-minded and won’t just do something because you ask.
+Training must be entertaining and fun.
+Make it a game and use positive methods with plenty of treats, toys, or playtime as rewards for your Pharaoh Hound to thrive.
 Basic obedience training can begin when puppies are eight weeks old.

 Pharaoh Hounds have a high prey drive and will chase after anything they see or smell.
-Because of this, Pharaoh Hounds can never be off leash or they might run away, possibly into a dangerous situation like oncoming traffic.
-While consistent training can help improve your dog's recall skills, it's best to keep your Pharaoh Hound on a leash or in a safely enclosed place for exercise.
+Because of this, Pharaoh Hounds can never be off-leash or they may run away, possibly into dangerous situations like oncoming traffic.
+While consistent training can help improve your dog's recall skills, it's best to keep your Pharaoh Hound on a leash or in a safely enclosed fence for exercise, play, and training sessions.

 Common Health Problems